Thursday, February 23, 2012

 Where the mayor goes in for the day,

-And make sure his people "shoe" bolos away,
+And makes sure his people shoe bolos away,

 And opens his pockets when it's time to get paid,